Skip to main content

 When a pediatric dentist properly applies sealants, they can last ten years or more.
 If your son’s sealants have fallen out already, there might be a problem with the way they were placed.
 You have already mentioned that you don’t allow your children to eat sweet, sticky foods, so that issue isn’t the cause of the issue.

-Options for Replacing Dental Sealants from the Pediatric Dentist
+Options for Replacing Dental Sealants that Fell Out

 • We recommend that you speak with the office manager at your son’s pediatric dentist and ask if the sealants can be replaced at no charge.